JavierOrdonezA/ALMA-Cold-Region-Tracker-Dynamic-Event-Detection-and-Analysis/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is open source and available under the MIT License.
+This allows for modification, distribution, and private use.

+MIT License

+Copyright (c) [2024] [F. J. Ordonez Araujo, J. C Guevara Gomez]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Library"), to deal in the Library without restriction, including without limitation the rights to use, copy, modify, merge, distribute, and sublicense.

 ## Citation